LernFabrik/studentenarbeit_Template/README.md

 ### Guidelines
 - **🐛 Report**: Share issues in the ** issue ** tab.
 - **🔧 Improve**: Make these practices even better.
+- ** Please Create `.gitignore` file inside the current repository ** .
+This is to make sure that you do not upload unnecessary files.
+Follow this link [here](https://github.com/github/gitignore.git) copy the respective language.